-- (4) For plans that include maternity benefits, coverage for inpatient care in a duly licensed health care facility for a mother and her newly born infant for the length of time which the attending physician considers medically necessary for the mother or her newly born child.
-No plan may deny payment for a mother or her newborn child prior to 48 hours following a vaginal delivery or prior to 96 hours following a caesarean section delivery if the attending physician considers discharge medically inappropriate.
-Any plans that include maternity benefits will include coverage for mothers who choose to use doulas.
-Doulas will be reimbursed for their services at rates commensurate with the depth and complexity of the medical support offered. - (5) For plans which provide coverages for post-delivery care to a mother and her newly born child in the home, coverage for inpatient care following childbirth as provided in subdivision (4) of this subsection if inpatient care is determined to be medically necessary by the attending physician.
-These plans may include, among other things, medicines, medical equipment, prosthetic appliances, and any other inpatient and outpatient services and expenses considered appropriate and desirable by the agency; and - (6) Coverage for treatment of serious mental illness: - (A) The coverage does not include custodial care, residential care, or schooling.
-For purposes of this section, "serious mental illness" means an illness included in the American Psychiatric Association's diagnostic and statistical manual of mental disorders, as periodically revised, under the diagnostic categories or subclassifications of: - (i) Schizophrenia and other psychotic disorders; - (ii) Bipolar disorders; - (iii) Depressive disorders;
+17 (4) For plans that include maternity benefits, coverage for inpatient care in a duly licensed 18 health care facility for a mother and her newly born infant for the length of time which the attending 19 physician considers medically necessary for the mother or her newly born child.
+No plan may 20 deny payment for a mother or her newborn child prior to 48 hours following a vaginal delivery or 21 prior to 96 hours following a caesarean section delivery if the attending physician considers 22 discharge medically inappropriate.
+Any plans that include maternity benefits shall include doula 23 coverage.
+A "doula" is a trained, non-medical professional who provides continuous physical, 24 emotional, and informational support during pregnancy, throughout the antepartum, intrapartum, 25 and postpartum periods.
+Doula services may be provided from the date of confirmed conception through 365 days after delivery, contingent on the client maintaining eligibility.
+26

+(5) For plans which provide coverages for post-delivery care to a mother and her newly born child in the home, coverage for inpatient care following childbirth as provided in subdivision (4) of this subsection if inpatient care is determined to be medically necessary by the attending physician.
+These plans may include, among other things, medicines, medical equipment, prosthetic appliances, and any other inpatient and outpatient services and expenses considered appropriate and desirable by the agency; and

+33 (6) Coverage for treatment of serious mental illness:

+(A) The coverage does not include custodial care, residential care, or schooling.
+For purposes of this section, "serious mental illness" means an illness included in the American Psychiatric Association's diagnostic and statistical manual of mental disorders, as periodically revised, under the diagnostic categories or subclassifications of:

+38 (i) Schizophrenia and other psychotic disorders;

+39 (ii) Bipolar disorders;

+40 (iii) Depressive disorders;

-(iv) Substance-related disorders with the exception of caffeine-related disorders and nicotine-related disorders;
+41 (iv) Substance-related disorders with the exception of caffeine-related disorders and 42 nicotine-related disorders;

-- (v) Anxiety disorders; and - (vi) Anorexia and bulimia.
+43 (v) Anxiety disorders; and

+44 (vi) Anorexia and bulimia.